Sydney Hilton Hotel bombing: Trials and investigations

 Instead of ordering a new trial, the Court entered a judgement of acquittal.

-Pederick had confessed to the bombing and so was convicted without detailed scrutiny of his confession.
+Pederick confessed to the bombing and so was convicted without detailed scrutiny of his confession.
 However, in the Anderson appeal, Chief Justice Gleeson said Pederick's account of the bombing was "clearly unreliable".
 He found: "On any view of the matter, his account of the events of 12 February 1978, and in particular of the circumstances relating to his actual attempt at assassination, is clearly unreliable.
 He is incapable of giving a description of those events which does not involve serious error."

 Questions about Pederick's sanity were raised in the Anderson appeal.
 Gleeson criticised the trial judge's directions to the jury that Pederick must be assumed to be "sane".
 He described Pederick as "a witness who said that on a particular occasion he stood in George Street in Sydney and tried to blow up the Prime Minister of India, the Prime Minister of Australia, and a number of other people besides, and, when his attempt was unsuccessful, attributed its failure to the supernatural intervention of his guru".
 The Chief Justice added: "He seems to have been a person whose reasoning processes were somewhat unorthodox.
 There was a significant danger of confusing the jurors by telling them that the law presumed him to be sane".

-Pederick did (unsuccessfully) appeal his own conviction in 1996, the year before his release.
+Pederick unsuccessfully appealed his conviction in 1996, the year before his release.
 The appeal was rejected when he produced no evidence to explain why his original confession had been false.
 Pederick was released after serving eight years in jail and stated: "I guess I was quite unique in the prison system in that I had to keep proving my guilt, whereas everyone else said they were innocent."

-The two failed prosecutions against Tim Anderson and his friends have been cited as instances of Australian miscarriages of justice, for example in Kerry Carrington's 1991 book Travesty!
-Miscarriages of Justice and in other law texts including notes on compensation practice.
+The two failed prosecutions against Tim Anderson and his friends have been cited as instances of Australian miscarriages of justice.
+For example, in Kerry Carrington's 1991 book Travesty!
+Miscarriages of Justice, and in other law texts, including notes on compensation practice.

 A plaque was unveiled at the site of the explosion in George Street on 13 February 2008, the 30th anniversary of the blast.
 The then-Premier of New South Wales, Morris Iemma, commended the City of Sydney Council for restoring the memorial plaque to its original home, and said he hoped there will never be a need for another.